iisshaun/iisshaun-port/content/pages/index.md

   - elementId: ''
     colors: colors-c
     backgroundSize: full
-    title: 'Gidday, I''m Shaun Hammond a Game UI/UX Designer '
+    title: 'Gidday, I''m Shaun Hammond a UI/UX Designer'
     subtitle: >-
       I have over 10 years experience in the videogame industry.
-I started my career with New Blood Interactive in 2014, worked over 5 years with RocketWerkz Studios and then nearly 3 years with my friends at Usual Suspects Studios.
-I'm based in Dunedin, New Zealand and open to new opportunities.
+I'm based in Dunedin, New Zealand and currently open to new opportunities.
     styles:
       self:
         height: auto